404labfr/laravel-stripe-server/readme.md

 ### Working with your models

+#### Model with many checkouts

-When a model has the `Lab404\StripeServer\Models\HasStripeCheckout` you have access to the following methods and scopes:
+When a model has the `Lab404\StripeServer\Models\HasStripeCheckouts` you have access to the following methods and scopes:
 ```php
 // Scopes
 Model::hasCheckouts()->get();